Create a gallery to show images and text about several products, and sort and filter that information.

 When you do this, the items in the gallery are sorted by the product name in ascending order:

 Try descending order.
-Set the Items property of the gallery to the following expression:
+Set the Items property of the gallery to the following formula:

 Sort(Inventory, ProductName, Descending)